abhiSyncd/Java-Threads-Step-By-Step/7-a-Java-Memory-Model/readMe.md

 # 1 - JVM divides memory into stack and heap memory

+       Both STACK & HEAP are stored in the computer's RAM .

   ## (a) Stack Area

       a) Whenever a new method is invoked by a Thread